 About the author

 Hi, I’m Jess.
+I study and practice nature-based healing methods.
 I offer healing arts workshops and life guidance in Los Angeles, California.
 Learn more about Jess…

 Preparations for working with a Medicine Wheel

 Personal Practice Rituals

 As Einstein said, we can not solve a problem by using the same kind of energy that created them.We must find a way to shift, at least into a willingness to receive new energy.
 When we sit down to learn something, it is very helpful to establish a ritual before and at the end of that endeavor.This makes a distinction in our minds between casual thinking vs true exploration for the purpose of real growth.These distinctions are the foundations of developing your own personal spiritual practice which, if cultivated, will be a profound companion in your life.
 Here are a few suggestions on how you might set up your own Medicine Wheel Studies Preparation.